 Engagement has proven to be far more effective than advertising.
 And far cheaper, as most media channels it rides are free.
 Once you have the contact details of your targeted customer, prospect or influencer, creativity is the only limit.

 Brands are replicating the real- world engagement.
 Content marketing has replaced the old work-horse called PR.
 The idea here is to expose your targeted segments to stories, narrated creatively or amusingly or light-heartedly or as jokes or news.
 Content is delivered in several forms via social media: video, audio, memes, jokes, quotes or greetings.
 What’s liked by receivers often gets shared, amplifying reach.
 Each piece of content aims at reminding the receiver about the brand through a direct or subtle association with its benefits.

 Other popular ways to engage are offers, or freebies, enticing customers to repurchase and prospects to try.
-Other favorites are invitations to events, movie shows, plays and exclusive promotions.
+Favorites include invitations to events, movie shows, plays and exclusive promotions.
 Not to forget greetings – on birthdays and anniversaries, often sent with purchase-linked offers.